Skip to main content

 • Dynamic values — tokens that resolve at runtime from Mary’s classification or extracted data, e.g., allgood_reason = [allGood] {{ classification }}

 Each row in the field map pairs a Salesforce field’s API name with a value or token.
 The email address is always included automatically — it’s the lookup key.
-You also choose a sync mode under the advanced tab:
+You also choose a sync mode under the advanced tab: Common tokens you can reference:

 Add to Salesforce Campaign

-Salesforce ERM Docs 2 Add the sender to a specific Salesforce campaign as a campaign member.
+Add the sender to a specific Salesforce campaign as a campaign member.
 Mary looks the record up by email and adds them to the campaign you specify.
 The campaign is identified by its Campaign ID — the 15- or 18-character Salesforce Campaign record ID.

 When adding someone to a Salesforce campaign, the Contact or Lead must already exist in Salesforce.
 If it might not, add a Sync Contact/Lead to Salesforce action before the Add to Salesforce Campaign action — the sync (in Create or Update mode) will create the record if it doesn’t exist.